trueos/pcbsd/src-qt5/docs/support.rst

 Become a Beta Tester
 ====================

-If you like playing around with operating systems and have a bit of spare time, one of the most effective ways you can assist the PC-BSD® community is by reporting problems you encounter while using PC-BSD®.
+If you like playing around with operating systems and have a bit of spare time, one of the most effective ways you can assist the TrueOS® community is by reporting problems you encounter while using TrueOS®.

 If you have a spare system or virtual machine, you can also download and try out the latest release candidate snapshots.
 These versions are still in testing and have not been officially released yet.
-Having as many people as possible using PC-BSD® on many different hardware configurations assists the Project in finding and fixing bugs.
-This makes using PC-BSD® better for everyone.
+Having as many people as possible using TrueOS® on many different hardware configurations assists the Project in finding and fixing bugs.
+This makes using TrueOS® better for everyone.
 Subscribing to the `PC-BSD® blog <https://blog.pcbsd.org/>`_ is a good way to keep up-to-date on the availability of testing snapshots and any major bugs that affect users.

 If becoming a tester interests you, subscribe to the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_.
 As new testing versions become